harrysharma1/personal-docs/docs/python/virtual_environments/anaconda.md

 - The `--name` flag specifies the anaconda environment name
 - The `--all` specifies the removal of all packages within that environment

+## Mamba

+Mamba is a reimplimentation of Anaconda using C++.
+This was intended to speed up resolution speeds compared to Anaconda.
+This is newer, but if you do get stuck with Anaconda, you can use this as an alternative